 - And finally you can tap the Done button at the bottom to confirm it has been completed

-So you can use either of these backup methods for the Samsung Galaxy S10, Galaxy S10+, and Galaxy S10e.
+So you can use either of these backup methods for the Samsung Galaxy S10 Lite, Galaxy S10, Galaxy S10+, and Galaxy S10e.
 I appreciate that Samsung offers these features on both the desktop as well as in the cloud.
-Even if you don’t get to backup as much data to the cloud.
+Even if you don’t get to back up as much data to the cloud.

 And while images in your Gallery aren’t included in this Samsung Cloud backup, you can store your images in the Samsung Cloud.
 You can even sync these photos to the cloud from this Samsung Cloud section of the Settings application.
 You also have a toggle that will let you automatically keep your Gallery images synced in the cloud.